z3r0c10wn/wazuh-documentation/source/deploying-with-kubernetes/kubernetes-clean-up.rst

         $ kubectl delete deploy wazuh-logstash --namespace wazuh

-Kibana and Nginx
+Kibana and NGINX
 ----------------

-1. First, remove the services related to Kibana and Nginx.
+1. First, remove the services related to Kibana and NGINX.

     .. code-block:: console